ZeusSeinGrossopa/UpdaterAPI/README.md

 ### Other functions

-- Use `UpdaterAPI.setAutoDelete(true)` that the Updater is only show up in the directory, when the program needs to update
+- Use `UpdaterAPI.setAutoDelete(true)` that the Updater is only available in the directory, when the program has a new version to update.
+Default is that the updater is always available in the folder.

 # Run parameters